15 Must-See Sites in Berlin

 Berlin, capital of Germany, venue of the Berlinale, seat of the German Parliament, and location of UNESCO-protected Museum Island, occupies a place of prominence as a cultural and economic powerhouse.

 The city dates back to the 13th Century and has served as capital of the Margraviate of Brandenburg, a principality of the Roman Empire, and later the Kingdom of Prussia.
 After the fall of Germany in World War II, the country was divided into zones each controlled by a victorious superpower.
-The city itself was divided: West Berlin became a state of the Federal Republic of Germany (FRG, or West Germany) while East Berlin became the capital of the Soviet-controlled German Democratic Republic (GDR or DDR, Deutsche Demokratische Republik, East Germany).
+The city itself was divided into East and West Berlin.
+West Berlin became a state of the Federal Republic of Germany (FRG, or West Germany) while East Berlin became the capital of the Soviet-controlled German Democratic Republic (GDR or DDR, Deutsche Demokratische Republik, East Germany).
 The Berlin Wall was erected in 1961, sealing off all access between the two halves of the city and reinforcing the division between eastern communism and western democracy.
 Berlin’s status as capital of the whole of Germany was restored with the fall of the Wall and the country’s subsequent reunification in 1990.

 Let’s look at the 15 must-see sites to visit in the city, especially for those visiting Berlin for the first time.
 If you are interested in joining a tour, consider joining Odyssey Traveller’s small group tours to Germany.
 Odyssey Traveller’s tours are especially designed for active senior travellers and offers flexibility for the over-50s eager to see the world.

-Odyssey has put together a list of 15 places you may wish to explore while in the city of Berlin.
-If you’re interested in visiting Germany, you might want to take a look at some of our other articles:
+After reading about these 15 landmarks in Berlin, you might want to take a look at some of our other articles: